So you want to redesign your website?

 You’ll probably go to your marketing/creative agency with a couple of examples of websites you like and they’ll be able to knock something up right?
 Unfortunately not…

 There are so many factors to consider when looking to redesign your website and any half decent agency or developer would ask you to answer a good number of questions before even thinking about what your website will look like, how long it will take them to build it, or even providing you with a quote.
-Anyone can create something beautiful, but not everything can create something that works for you.
+Anyone can create something beautiful, but not everyone can create something that works for you.
 The art in this is asking the difficult questions at the beginning of the project...

 1. What’s Working Vs what’s Not Working?